Our Ministry Team

 Administrative Assistant to the Executive Director

 Kristian was born and raised in Nashville, Tennessee and earned her Bachelor’s degree in Sports Management from Trevecca Nazarene University.
-She also serves as Adult and Youth Choir Director for Grace United Missionary Baptist Church (both locations: Columbia and Nashville).
+She also serves as the Adult and Youth Choir Director for Grace United Missionary Baptist Church (both locations: Columbia and Nashville).

 Ministry Assistant to Program Manager